epleterte/ssh-xdg-open/README.md

 ...or you can do it manually:

-* Copy ssh.desktop to ~/.local/share/applications/
+Copy ssh.desktop to ~/.local/share/applications/

     $ cp ssh.desktop ~/.local/share/applications/

-* Add to mimeapps.list in ~/.local/share/applications/
+Add to mimeapps.list in ~/.local/share/applications/

     $ [ -f ~/.local/share/applications/mimeapps.list ] && sed 1d mimeapps.list >> ~/.local/share/applications/mimeapps.list \
       [ -f ~/.local/share/applications/mimeapps.list ] || cp mimeapps.list ~/.local/share/applications/

-* Copy ssh-handler to ~/bin/ (must be in your PATH)
+Now xdg-open knows what to do when it encounters links of type 'ssh://my.remote.host'
+...but we still need a handler! ssh.desktop defines 'ssh-handler', so you should put that in your path.
+I have mine in *~/bin/* (must be in your PATH)
+Use the included script:

     $ cp ssh-handler ~/bin/ && chmod +x ~/bin/ssh-handler
 or

     $ cp ssh-handler.minimal ~/bin/ssh-handler && chmod +x ~/bin/ssh-handler

 ...or write your own ssh-handler script :smiley_cat:

-now xdg-open knows what to do when it encounters links of type 'ssh://my.remote.host'
-...but we still need a handler! ssh.desktop defines 'ssh-handler', so you should put that in your path.
-I have mine in ~/bin/
-Use the included script, or modify it to your own needs.

 Now test with